DestinE-Climate-DT/autosubmit-scan/README.md

 ## Error Catalog Format

-An error catalog defines patterns to search for and how to handle them:
+An [error catalog](docs/GLOSSARY.md#catalog) is a [YAML](docs/GLOSSARY.md#yaml) configuration file that tells the tool what errors to search for and how to handle them:

 ```yaml
 version: "1.0.0"